-- Closed Plan Retirees: To be eligible for unused sick leave credit, you must be vested and eligible for early or normal retirement on the date you leave state employment. - Year 2000 Plan Retirees: Must be vested on the date that you leave state employment. - 2011 Tier Retirees: To be eligible for unused sick leave credit, you must be vested and eligible for early or normal retirement on the date you leave state employment.
+To be eligible for unused sick leave credit:

+- Closed Plan retirees must be vested and eligible for early or normal retirement on the date they leave state employment. - Year 2000 Plan retirees must be vested on the date they leave state employment. - 2011 Tier Retirees must be vested and eligible for early or normal retirement on the date they leave state employment.